ospinooo/game_of_life/README.md

 One Example is the random initialization.
 ![](img/random.png)

-Other one is the Spiral initialization.
+Another one is the Spiral initialization.
 ![](img/spiral.png)

 ## Execute